 An autogenous iliac graft is harvested by making an incision over the anterior crest.
 The iliac apophysis is split down the middle and reflected to expose the bony iliac crest.
 A bicortical piece of bone is harvested, slightly larger than the measured defect.
 The iliac incision is repaired anatomically by approximating the split apophysis with heavy absorbable sutures and the fascia and skin in a routine manner.

-The bone graft is now trimmed to size and gently impacted into position at the non-union site.
+The bone graft is now trimmed to fit the defect.
+Oversizing by a millimeter or two in length allows the graft to be gently impacted into position at the nonunion site.
 The inherent stability of this construct is now obvious, but it is wise to stabilize this with a smooth K-wire.
 This K- wire should be drilled proximally into the head and neck of the metacarpal to provide adequate stability.
+If the graft construct is not very stable, an additional K-wire may be inserted to provide rotational stability.
+In this case, however, this was not found necessary.
 The soft tissues are now repaired in an anatomic fashion.
 A nonadherent bulky compressive dressing is applied followed by immobilization in a plaster splint.
 Once the incision is healing well and the post-operative swelling stabilized a thumb spica cast is applied.
 This cast protects the thumb and K-wire from inadvertent mishaps and should be left in place until graft healing is evident.
 The pin is easily removed at this stage.
 If there is any question of graft healing then the cast may be reapplied for an additional period.

 In this patient due to the lack of a functioning extensor tendon, additional surgery may be necessary at a later stage to stabilize the distal joint